dixonge/vagabondians/posts/communications-road-update.md

 permalink: /communications-road-update/
 image:  /img/2011/05/P1080521.jpg
 categories:
-  - sixmonths
+  - Six Months
 tags:
-  - usa
+  - USA
-  - newmexico
+  - Six Months
-  - sixmonths
+  - New Mexico
 ---
 Since my last post on communicating on the road, we have had a major change in plans.
 Yeah, stop me if you've heard this one before.
 LOL  A car (or now, our SUV) won't carry a satellite dish very well (especially since it will be packed to the roof with camping gear) so we are being forced to change our plans for internet on the road.